lizschuk25/QOLAE-CaseManagers-Dashboard/docs/reference/Workflow/CaseManagersWorkflow.md

 **[MANAGEMENT ONLY - LIZ]**

 **12. Reader Registration** 🔐
-- Liz registers Readers in the HRCompliance & Operations Dashboard
+- Liz registers Readers in the HRCompliance & Operations Dashboard (she can do this and the following at anytime in preparation for seamless workflow)
 - Once Consent is sent off, ticks box that auto-generates reader-specific PIN
 - Generates Customised NDA attachment sent in Introductory Email to Readers
 - Similar workflow to Admin-Dashboard's "Ready to Generate Documents" and "Send Email"
 - Copy of NDA saved in central-repository/temp, ready for digital signing

 NOTE THAT READER WORKFLOW IS SEPARATE.
-NDA will be available for signing digitally on the portal for the Readers once they log on to the system and have gone through the 2 way FA authentication system and compliance requirements.
-Liz's automatic signature will also be applied.
+NDA is available for signing digitally on the portal for the Readers once they log on to the system and have gone through the 2 way FA authentication system and compliance requirements.
+Liz's automatic signature will be added to the NDA.

 ---

 ## 👥 PHASE 5: INA ASSESSMENT & CLINICAL WORK
 **[DELEGATABLE TO CASE MANAGERS]**